Laurel, Maryland: 20th century

 Board track racing came to Laurel in 1925 when a 1.125 mi wood oval track was built by Jack Prince and featured 48-degree banked turns.
 The Washington-Baltimore automobile speedway was short-lived, with featured races of 16 drivers at a time.
-Despite crowds of up to 30,000, receipts did not cover the $400,000 cost of building the track on the 364-acre Avondale property which fell into receivership in 1926.
+Despite crowds of up to 30,000, receipts did not cover the $400,000 cost of building the track on the 364 acre Avondale property, which fell into receivership in 1926.

 Natural gas service was extended to the community in 1929.

 In 1931, "Angy Gerrin" built a 7,000-seat amphitheater next to the Duvall Farm between Laurel Park and Route One for an outdoor boxing venue.
 His company, Mid City Boxing Club Inc, held several events with low turnouts and receipts confiscated by local police.
 It was sold the same year to C.E.
 Cornell, who called it "Twin Cities Arena" or "Mid City Arena".
-The arena was active through 1932 with the entire delegation of the National Boxing Association attending a fight with Governor Ritchie in attendance.
-After watching the match and calling a fight to be halted in five rounds, the delegation announced efforts to drop junior lightweight and junior welterweight classes to discourage matches between young opponents.
-Operations ceased by the end of the 1933 season in the peak of the depression.
+The arena was active through 1932, with the entire delegation of the National Boxing Association attending a fight with Governor Ritchie in attendance.
+After watching the match and calling a fight to be halted in five rounds, the delegation announced efforts to drop junior lightweight and junior welterweight classes, to discourage matches between young opponents.
+Operations ceased by the end of the 1933 season, at the peak of the Depression.

-Prohibition in the United States was repealed in 1934.
+Prohibition was repealed in 1934.
 Wasting little time, the Prince Georges Brewing Company planned a $500,000 brewery on 100 acres next to Laurel Park, but did not follow through.

 In 1954, Johns Hopkins Applied Physics Laboratory built its campus west of Laurel in Howard County, using a Laurel address.

 By 1960, Laurel anticipated massive growth from Fort Meade and NSA.
 The town still used the Patuxent River to drain sewage, and filed urban grants for water and sewage infrastructure.
 5,000 houses were planned in the adjacent 1,200-acre Maryland City development.
-City Planner Harry Susini anticipated the National Capitol Planning Commission would use clustered development to prevent tightly massed population in Laurel by the year 2000.
+City Planner Harry Susini anticipated that the National Capitol Planning Commission would use clustered development to prevent tightly massed population in Laurel by 2000.